dsaladbar617/mongodb_express/README.md

 then run npm start

-you should be able to add to and read documents to the database
+you should be able to add to and read documents to the database by using api calls to http://localhost:8080/api

 ### Resources